 The Plans are funded to cover pension liabilities in respect of service up to the reporting date.
-They are subject to independent actuarial valuations at least every three years, on the basis of which the independent qualified actuary certifies the rate of employer's contributions which, together with the specified contributions payable by the employees and proceeds from the Plans' assets, are expected to be sufficient to fund the benefits payable under the Plans.
+They are subject to independent actuarial valuations at least every three (3) years, on the basis of which the independent qualified actuary certifies the rate of employer's contributions which, together with the specified contributions payable by the employees and proceeds from the Plans' assets, are expected to be sufficient to fund the benefits payable under the Plans.

 Employees contribute to the Plans at a rate of 7% of pensionable pay (basic salary, wages and cost of living allowance).
-Employer's contributions are certified by the Plans' independent qualified actuary.
-For the year ended September 30, 2011, the employer's contribution rate was 14% of pensionable pay for PEPP and SPP.
+For the year ended 2012 September 30, the employer's contribution rate was 14% of pensionable pay for PEPP and SPP.